peakshift/bitcoin-ux/glossary.md

 This interaction makes it difficult to fingerprint the transaction and determine which direction the payment is being made.

 ### Payment

+A payment on Bitcoin is simply the moving of a balance from one user to another.
+A payment is part of a transaction, and at the minimum is made up of at least one input and output.

+Note: A transaction can contain multiple payments and other kinds of operations.

 - What is a payment?
 - Kinds of Payments?